 Section 1 General

-Deviation (V/PD) by a certificated mechanic who was taxiing
+Deviation (V/PD) by a certificated person other than a pilot who was taxiing

 C. Non-Movement Area.
 Ramps, gates, loading areas, run-up areas, and aircraft parking areas.